favour-da/codveda-data-analytics-internship/Churn bigml 20/README.md

-# Codveda Data Analytics Internship — Customer Churn Analysis
+# Customer Churn Analysis Bigml 20

 ## About the Project
 A customer-level dataset from a telecom provider, used to analyze and predict churn